danfuzz/samizdat/doc/language-guide/09-module-system.md

 exporting whatever it is that the module exports.

 The module directory optionally contains additional module-internal files in an arbitrary subdirectory hierarchy.
-Module-internal files may be either internal modules (single files of code, which aren't exposed externally) or resources.
+Module-internal files can be either internal modules (single files of code, which aren't exposed externally) or resources.